kalaiselvan369/jitpacklibrary/README.md

 ## How to user your library project from github as gradle dependency

-Add this to your project level build.gradle in which you would like to add dependency.
+Add this to any of your android project level build.gradle

 ```java
 allprojects {